What is the Debt Ratio?

 Investors can check the existing debt ratio before investing in any firm.
 With the help of this ratio, an investor can easily find out the position of the firm whether they can pay back their debts or obligations.
 If this ratio is high, it depicts that they don’t have sufficient assets to pay back their debts.
 In such a scenario, an investor might avoid investing in such a company.

 Ideal Debt Ratio

 This ratio varies from industry to industry.
-Though there is no ideal debt ratio in general, 0.5 is considered as reasonable.
+Though there is no ideal debt ratio in general, 0.5 is considered reasonable.
 Again it depends on different factors like a capital requirement in industry and level of cash flow.

 Total Debt/ Total Assets

 The firm’s debt ratio is 0.2 which is under limits.
 The firm has 5 times of assets in comparison to its liabilities.
-So the bank can think of approving them loan as the existing debt in the firm is not very high.
+So the bank can think of approving their loan as the existing debt in the firm is not very high.

 Thus, the debt ratio is an important financial ratio that reflects the proportion of assets financed through debt.
 It shows the amount of leverage in a company and the level of financial risk.
 A higher debt ratio reflects more risk in a firm since the proportion of assets financed through debt is high and a lower ratio explains the firm’s excess capacity to have more debt in the firm.

 You can also use our calculator – Long Term Debt Ratio Calculator.